 Using the “Sound” settings, you can also click the Manage sound devices link to access a new page, which allows you to test and disable your speakers or microphone.

-Focus assist will now turn on automatically when you’re playing any full screen game.
-This behavior should be enabled automatically, but you can always check on Settings > System > Focus assist and ensuring the “When I’m playing a game” option automatic rule is enabled.
+Focus assist will now enable automatically when you’re playing any full screen game.
+This behavior should be enabled automatically, but you can always check on Settings > System > Focus assist and ensuring the “When I’m playing a game” option automatic rule is turned on.

 In the “Storage” section, the Storage page has been updated, and now, under the Run Storage sense drop-down menu includes a During low free disk space option, instead of When Windows device option.